mustafaali10/IdentifyMe/README.md

 # IdentifyMe

-IdentifyMe is a Simple but very useful app when you need to get identified from a Crowd.
+IdentifyMe is a Simple but very useful app that helps when you need to get identified from a Crowd.

 You can just type in your name in the App and raise your hand holding your phone Horizontally.